irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_03-Identify_Influence/Lesson_Plan-Identify_Influence.md

 ### Instructional Guidance

-**Conduct of Lesson** | **NOTE:** Before presenting this lesson, instructors must thoroughly prepare by studying this lesson and identifying reference material.
+**Conduct of Learning experience** | **NOTE:** Before presenting this learning experience, instructors must thoroughly prepare by studying this learning experience and identifying reference material.
 - Review the SCAME framework and its components.
 Familiarize yourself with the examples and scenarios provided.
 - Set up computer and projection equipment.
 Ensure analytical tools are installed and functional.
 - Print handouts and visual aids for distribution to students.

-### 1. The importance of this lesson: (Why)
+### 1. The importance of this learning experience: (Why)

 Understanding how to identify and analyze rival influence operations is essential for maintaining the integrity of information and operational security.
 This skill is critical for identifying and mitigating the impact of misinformation and propaganda, which is vital for effective decision-making and countering malign influence.

 ### 2. What we want our students to Achieve: (Outcomes/Standard)

 Students will be able to accurately identify and analyze rival influence operations using the SCAME framework.
-Their assessments must align with the principles and techniques taught in the lesson, achieving a success rate of at least 90%.
+Their assessments must align with the principles and techniques taught in the learning experience, achieving a success rate of at least 90%.

 ### 3. A Possible Technique to Achieve the Outcome